Kicksecure/security-misc/README.md

 * All mitigations for the MDS vulnerability are enabled.

+* Enables mitigations for the L1TF (L1 Terminal Fault) vulnerability.

 * A systemd service clears System.map on boot as these contain kernel symbols that could be useful to an attacker.
 /etc/kernel/postinst.d/30_remove-system-map